Lau Kwok-fan

-Edward Lau Kwok-fan, MH, JP (born 28 June 1981) is a Hong Kong politician.
+Edward Lau Kwok-fan, MH, JP (劉國勳; born 28 June 1981) is a Hong Kong politician.
 He is the member of the executive committee of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) and former member of the North District Council, representing Yan Shing until 2019.
 In the 2016 Hong Kong Legislative Council election, he succeeded DAB veteran legislator Ip Kwok-him in the District Council (First) functional constituency to the Legislative Council of Hong Kong.